cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

 Prior to Pisa, I worked for Deloitte Belgium in Brussels as a data science consultant for over three years.
 My projects ranged across the banking and energy & utilities sectors, where I specialized in building financial and operational risk models.
 I also worked as a Summer Economist for the UK Government (Cabinet Office) in 2016.

-I hold MSc in Econometrics and Empirical Economics from the Toulouse School of Economics, and a BA in Economics and History from the University of Florida, where I attended as a Davis UWC Scholar.
+I hold MSc in Econometrics and Empirical Economics from the Toulouse School of Economics, France, and a BA in Economics and History from the University of Florida, USA, where I attended as a Davis UWC Scholar.
 I am originally from Caracas, Venezuela.

 Feel free to reach out, and thank you for stopping by.